UDBIAWDIF/star-list/README.md

 - [kingshard](https://github.com/flike/kingshard) - A high-performance MySQL proxy
 - [tools](https://github.com/golang/tools) - [mirror] Go Tools
 - [consul](https://github.com/hashicorp/consul) - Consul is a distributed, highly available, and data center aware solution to connect and configure applications across dynamic, distributed infrastructure.
+- [grafana](https://github.com/grafana/grafana) - The tool for beautiful monitoring and metric analytics & dashboards for Graphite, InfluxDB & Prometheus & More
 - [etcd](https://github.com/coreos/etcd) - Distributed reliable key-value store for the most critical data of a distributed system
 - [gorun](https://github.com/erning/gorun) - gorun is a tool enabling one to put a "bang line" in the source code of a Go program to run it, or to run such a source code file explicitly.
 It was created in an attempt to make experimenting with Go more appealing to people used to Python and similar languages which operate most visibly with source code.